JohnPJustice/JohnPJustice.github.io/README.md

 Contributions are welcome!
 Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).

 ## Contact
-For any questions or feedback, please reach out to me at john@example.com.
+For any questions or feedback...